kenaycock/Generic-IVC-Filter/Fatigue_coupon/README.md

 *Placeholder for files relating to design, manufacture, and testing of fatigue coupons (aka "subcomponent" models)*

+- [x] Design fatigue coupon
-- [ ] Design fatigue coupon & coupon fixture
+- [ ] Design coupon fixture
-- [ ] Perform FEA analyses to predict the stresses in the coupon -- do they mimic the *in vivo* loading of the device?
+- [x] Perform FEA analyses to predict the stresses in the coupon -- do they mimic the *in vivo* loading of the device?
-- [ ] Generate drawings and DXF for coupon
+- [x] Generate drawings and DXF for coupon
-- [ ] Upload files
+- [x] Upload files